Ready to Talk With Us? Give Us Your Permission to Contact You.

 ***MAKE SURE YOU GET A RECEIPT SHOWING THE AGENT’S NAME, DATE AND TIME YOU WERE THERE.
 IF YOU DON’T RECEIVE YOUR MEDICARE CARD IN A FEW WEEKS, YOU’LL NEED IT TO PROVE YOU WERE THERE***

-Amazingly, we’ve only just scratched the service here of the wonderful world of Medicare.
+Amazingly, we’ve only just scratched the surface of the wonderful world of Medicare.
 There is so much more to know and we’re sure you will have more questions!

 We’ll be happy to answer all of your questions and get you started at NO EXTRA CHARGE!
 We DO NOT charge broker fees, we accept what the insurance companies pay us IF we place your plan.
 And since we’re contracted with most of the carriers, it doesn’t matter to us which one you choose.
 We just want to make sure it’s the better Plan for YOUR specific needs.

 - We will always do what’s best for you, not us, whether we are compensated or not